georgeolson92/Ember-Message-Board/README.md

 * __It can delete questions and linked answers__
   * Example Input: in "Help!" question, user adds answer.
 User then deletes the entire question.
   * Example Output: Question & listed answers deleted.
+* __It can add questions to a 'favorites' list for future reference__
+  * Example Input: users adds "Help!" question to favorites list
+  * Example Output: Favorites List: "Help!" by "Sam"
 ## Prerequisites

 You will need the following things properly installed on your computer: